Shabye/nubcat-discord/README.md

 ### Utility Commands
 - `/time [options]` - Generate Discord timestamps in various formats
 - `/roll` - Roll a random number between 1-100
+- `/blink` - Start or join a 2-minute blinking session on an image
 - `/ping` - Check the bot's latency

 ## Development